-The Nutrition Services team offers specific coaching to agency partners on short-term projects such as gardening, pantry set up, environmental cues encouraging healthier choices, staff and volunteer training, cooking demonstrations, healthy food procurement, health screenings, visual aids, and setting up a client choice pantry.
-This engagement generally lasts two to three months and includes several on-site visits from Harvesters’ staff.
+The Nutrition Services team offers specific coaching to agency partners on short- and long-term projects such as gardening, pantry set up, environmental cues encouraging healthier choices, staff and volunteer training, cooking demonstrations, healthy food procurement, health screenings, visual aids, and setting up a client choice pantry.
+For more information about these programs, please click here.

 Harvesters offers nutrition education classes that agencies can host at their site to teach low-income children and adults how to cook and eat healthier meals.
 Harvesters trains agency staff, volunteers and clients to teach the following classes through our Train the Teacher model.
 Harvesters’ training certifies individuals for one year to teach a specific class.

 Project Strength empowers participants with the knowledge and skills they need to stretch their food resources and provide healthier meals.
 This six-week program for adults on low and fixed income, covers important nutrition basics, food safety and hands-on cooking.
 Participants also receive a bag of groceries at the end of each class.

 To become a Project Strength trained teacher, complete the program application below.

 Kids in the Kitchen is an age-appropriate, four-week curriculum that focuses on food preparation, food safety skills, nutrition and the importance of making healthy food choices.

 To become a Kids in the Kitchen trained teacher, complete the program application below.